 Mark Thomas Gibson

 Mark Thomas Gibson's personal lens on American culture stems from his multipartite viewpoint as an artist—as a Black male, a professor, and an American history buff.
 These myriad and often colliding perspectives fuel his exploration of contemporary culture through languages of painting and drawing, revealing a vision of a dystopic America where every viewer is implicated as a potential character within the story.
-Gibson will use his time at Princeton as a Hodder Fellow to explore the aftermath of the 2020 Presidential Election through drawing, painting, and printmaking, while working toward the completion of a new artist’s book.
+Gibson used his time at Princeton as a 2021-22 Hodder Fellow to explore the aftermath of the 2020 Presidential Election through drawing, painting, and printmaking, while working toward the completion of a new artist’s book.